tannerpace/MowerDoorActuator/README.md

 3. **Access the Web Interface:**
    - Open a web browser and navigate to `http://<BOARD_IP_ADDRESS>/`.
-   - Since I'm using home assistant i didn't test the functioning this part but did verify the page was accessible.
+   - verify the page is accessible, i perfer homeassistant to control the actuator, however it is also working on local network at the page.